mikaelvesavuori/acmecorp-potted-plants-components/README.md

 - `/src/graphics`: Figmagic-generated graphics
 - `/src/tokens`: Figmagic-generated design tokens

+## Component architecture

+The very short version is that `elements` are generated files.
+Here we only change React and/or Styled Components files, so they can be styled correctly and can become functional.

+In `components` we compose new items out of the elements and whatever wrapping code we might need, with DIVs and CSS etc.

 ## Provided components

 All component code is provided for you, and the course should refer to the very same code you find here.